 It can be worthwhile learning how many MIDI ticks make up a quarter note on your system.
 For example, if your system uses a resolution of 96 MIDI Ticks per quarter note you acn easily work out the number of ticks needed for other note timings.

 MIDI Based FX

 Some sequencers will offer the ability to create a delay effect, this is done by using MIDI notes.
-This can however be done by any sequencer user simply by copying the prt in question to a new track, and then shifting the part by the number of ticks necessary to achieve the delay time required (see MIDI resolution).
+This can however be done by any sequencer user simply by copying the part in question to a new track and then shifting the part by the number of ticks necessary to achieve the delay time required (see MIDI resolution).
 Take the copied track and then scale the velocities or adjust the track volume to give you a feed back level (the volume of the echo).
 The feedback approach used will depend on if the same MIDI channel is being used for both the original and the echoed track.
-This approach will not work with monophonic patches as it requires a polyphonic syth to work without cutting the previous sound.
+This approach will not work with monophonic patches as it requires a polyphonic synth to work without cutting the previous sound.

 Similar to delay except that you require 2 separate MIDI channels.
 Pan the original track to the left and the echoed track to the right and you have a ping pong delay.
 You can play with peoples heads even more by changing the panning for each track.

 Cross fades can be used to achieve a sound morphing effect.
 To do this copy a MIDI part to another track using a different patch.
 Then simply reduce the volume of one track while you increase the volume of the other track and hey presto, the sound morphs!